dougvdotcom/php-modularization/README.md

 # php-modularization
 Code to demonstrate modularization and abstraction in PHP.
+See http://dougv.us/ra for details.